 For CAs that issue certificates under id-fpki-common-high, the audit log must be reviewed at least once every month.
 For CAs that do not issue certificates under id-fpki-common-high, the audit log must be reviewed at least once every two months.
+KRS audit log processing frequency shall align with the CA audit log processing frequency described above.

 Such reviews may be performed manually or by an automated process, and must include verification that the logs have not been tampered with, an inspection of log entries, and a root cause analysis for any alerts or irregularities.
-A statistically significant portion of the security audit data generated by the CA since the last review must be examined.
-This amount will be described in the CPS.
+A statistically significant portion of the security audit data generated by the CA or KRS since the last review must be examined.
+This amount will be described in the CPS or KRPS.